KevSantino28/Project-3/README.md

 ## Linear Regression Analysis

-The Python script analyze_wins.py analyzes and visualizes team wins over the years using linear regression.
+The Python script MLB_visuals.ipynb analyzes and visualizes team wins over the years using linear regression.
 It utilizes Pandas, NumPy, Matplotlib, SciPy, and ipywidgets.

 ## Dependencies